Essential Guide to Choosing Ultra Low Latency IP Camera for Live Video Streaming

 Viewing live security footage

-Latency does matter when you’re using video surveillance for live security purposes.
+Latency does matter when you're using video data for live security surveillance purposes.
 In real-time security and safety contexts, the delay of a fraction of a second can make a difference in outcome and safety.

 How latency affects emergency response